 The 24-70 lens is the preferred lens of many Canon wedding photographers (not me) because of its extra full stop of speed of f/2.8 versus f/4.0.
 I prefer the 5x zoom of the 24-105 lens over the 2.5x zoom of the 28-70 lens.

-The 24-105 is very sharp and is the perfect weight and balance for the larger Canon DSLR camera bodies like the 5D series that I use.
-I've never felt like the maximum aperture of f-4 has limited me, although if you really want the ultimate in bokeh, you would want to go with something faster.
+It's the perfect weight and balance for the larger Canon full frame DSLR camera bodies like the 5D series that I use.
+I've never felt like the maximum aperture of f/4 has limited me, although if you really want the ultimate in bokeh, you would want to go with something faster.

-I've only noticed chromatic aberrations with a wide-open aperture at a wide-angle setting combined with a high contrast situation and I corrected that the appropriate filter in Photoshop.
+I've only noticed mild chromatic aberrations with a wide-open aperture at a wide-angle setting combined with a high contrast situation and I corrected that the appropriate filter in Photoshop.

 This is a very versatile lens and can be used for many different purposes.
 Here are several more Canon EF 24-105mm Photos.